rominadouk/zen_frontend/README.md

 User Authentication (could not Authenticate using JWT, will revisit Authentication with sessions). useEffect will sometimes throw a dependency error, error has been fixed for now.
 Some info pulled from a third-party API on the self-care page has a second delay on loading.
 Important Note!!
-‘Jokes’ component includes jokes pulled from a third-party API, this content is NOT moderated by me, and may contain a few jokes that are inappropriate to some.
-They do NOT reflect my views.
-This will be moderated in the future.
+‘Jokes’ component includes jokes pulled from a third-party API, this content is NOT moderated by me, and may contain a few jokes that are inappropriate to some.This will be moderated in the future.
 This is included in my app for now for development purposes only.

 ## Future Updates:
 Color Scheme/Theme Picker